Frequently Asked Questions

 There are also money exchange houses near Plaza de Armas and on Av.
 Sol in Cusco.

 You may also use local ATM´s to withdraw Soles or US$ cash.
+We recommend to ask your bank acount limits and fees when using your card in Peru. - What Immunizations do I need when visiting Peru?

 We recommend that you update your Tetanus shot if you have not had one in the last 10 years before travelling to Peru.
+You may want to consider getting a Hepatitis vaccination.

-8. Will I experience altitude sickness in Cusco?
+- Will I experience altitude sickness in Cusco?

-Cusco is 3,326 meters above sea level (10,909 feet).
+Cusco is 3,340 meters above sea level (10,900 feet).
 Drink plenty of liquids and do not exercise too much on the first day.
 The Peruvian “mate de coca” (coca tea) – available at most hotels – is very helpful for acclimatizing to the altitude.
-When travelling to Manu you will get to less than 1000m within the first day.
+When travelling to Manu you will get to less than 1000m within the first day and to below 500m on the second day in the morning. - Can I visit Amazonia Lodge without taking a tour?

 Yes, you can also just book a lodge stay.
 We provide all the meals.

-Here are some suggestions:
+Here are some suggestions for your travel plans:

-2. Contact us with the dates and we can confirm your reservation.
+- Contact us with the dates and we can confirm your reservation.

-4. We suggest that you take two days to travel from Cusco to Atalaya, from where you take a boat for a short 15 to 20 minute ride down river to Amazonia Lodge.
+- We suggest that you take two days to travel from Cusco to Atalaya, from where you take a boat for a short 15 to 20 minute ride down river to Amazonia Lodge.

 The first night you have the option of staying at either the Manu Paradise Lodge or Cock-of-the-Rock lodge in Manu´s cloud forest or at Bamboo Lodge a bit further down.
-It is about 8 hour driving to these lodges from Cusco considering some wildlife viewing or birding along the way.
+It is about 8 hours driving to these lodges from Cusco considering some wildlife viewing or birding along the way.
 In the cloud forest you can observe the Cock of the Rock´s mating dance in the afternoon or early in the morning.

-10. What facilities can I expect at Amazonia Lodge?
+- What facilities can I expect at Amazonia Lodge?

 Electricity is produced by our own hydroelectric plant.